Will-Murphy/orderly/README.md

 AI enabled, speech-based PoS system desinged to automate entire customer ordering workflow and menu ingestion.
-Accomplished using the GPT-4 API, in particular function calls, as well as speech recognition and text-to-speech capabilities in order to understand orders, inquiries, and entire restaurant menus and interact with customers in an intelligent , human-like way.
+Accomplished using the GPT-4 API, in particular function calls, as well as speech recognition and text-to-speech capabilities in order to understand orders, inquiries, and entire restaurant menus and interact with customers in an intelligent, human-like way.

 ## Example